El gran juego de la oca

-El gran juego de la oca (The Great Game of the Goose) is a TV game show produced in Madrid, Spain from 1993 through 1995 and again in 1998 as El nuevo juego de la oca (The New Game of the Goose).
+El gran juego de la oca (The Great Game of the Goose) is a game show produced in Madrid, Spain, from 1993 through 1995, and again in 1998 as El nuevo juego de la oca (The New Game of the Goose).
 It was a weekly show airing in a block of several hours on the Spanish channel Antena 3, and later Telecinco.
 The show was created by television producer Jocelyn Hattab, and first premiered in Italy as Il grande gioco dell'oca.

 In January 2021, a remake produced by Endemol Shine Boomdog in Mexico has been announced, and an Argentinian version is to premiere on El Trece.

 Hosts

 Each season had a different trio of presenters – a lead male host and two female assistants – that shared hosting duties: